bigcommerce/dev-docs/docs/stencil-docs/customizing-checkout/paypal-smart-buttons.md

 Theme developers can enable Smart Buttons on a custom Stencil theme by adding the required settings to the <span class="fn">config.json</span> file.

-Merchants will have the ability to customize some style aspects of the PayPal payment buttons at checkout using Store Design for stores that have PayPal powered by Braintree or PayPal Express Checkout enabled.
-In order to make PayPal Smart Buttons customizable with Store Design, a theme developer will need to make its customization properties available by adding its schema to the <span class="fn">schema.json</span> file.
+Merchants will have the ability to customize some style aspects of the PayPal payment buttons at checkout using Page Builder for stores that have PayPal powered by Braintree or PayPal Express Checkout enabled.
+In order to make PayPal Smart Buttons customizable with Page Builder, a theme developer will need to make its customization properties available by adding its schema to the <span class="fn">schema.json</span> file.

 ## Enable Smart Buttons on Your Stencil Theme